 - 1889 – Elected to Fellowship of the Royal Society (FRS)

-- Ringers Solution (1882) solution of salts dissolved in water to create an isotonic solution relative to the body fluids of an animal.
+Solution of salts dissolved in water to create an isotonic solution relative to the body fluids of an animal.

-- Ringers Lactate (1932) – Alexis Frank Hartmann modified Ringer’s solution by adding sodium lactate to it with the idea of combating acidosis in his young patients.
+Alexis Frank Hartmann modified Ringer’s solution by adding sodium lactate to it with the idea of combating acidosis in paediatric diabetic patients.

 Key Medical Attributions: